 4. Price by the project based on your hourly rate.

-If you want to make more money freelancing, consider charging a project rate.
+Consider charging a project rate if you want to make more money freelancing.
 The project rate is a lump sum based on your hourly rate.

 Gregory, who writes regularly for prominent B2B technology brands, runs a widely read freelance writing blog, insists writers ask for the rates they want.